Unit testing with Vue — Approach, tips, and tricks — Part 1

 Even in more complex scenarios, the approach remains similar.

-Testing Getters
+Testing getters

 Getters are functions that use the store to do some kind of operation (filter, count, …).
 A return value will always exist and the test should consist of checking if that return value is correct in relation to the context — the current state.
 As an example, check the code below where a category is received as a parameter on the getter in order to filter a list of elements.